armanalaa/RLUS/README.md

 **Sample Size (rho values):** Stored in the ./results folder on the host system after copying.
 **Execution Times: ** Logged and stored in the ./logs folder on the host system after copying.

-By following these steps, you can efficiently manage and monitor the containerized execution of this project, ensuring that results and logs are readily accessible on your host system.